pingcap/docs/br/br-snapshot-guide.md

 This document describes how to back up and restore TiDB snapshots using the `br` command-line tool.
 Before backing up and restoring data, you need to [install the `br` command-line tool](/br/br-use-overview.md#deploy-and-use-br-command-line-tool) first.

 Snapshot backup is an implementation to back up the entire cluster.
 It is based on [multi-version concurrency control (MVCC)](/tidb-storage.md#mvcc) and backs up all data in the specified snapshot to a target storage.
 The size of the backup data is approximately the size of the compressed single replica in the cluster.
-After the backup is completed, you can restore the backup data to an empty cluster or a cluster that does not raise data conflicts (with the same schema or same tables), restore the cluster to the state at the time of the snapshot backup, and restore multiple replicas according to the cluster replica settings.
+After the backup is completed, you can restore the backup data to an empty cluster or a cluster that does not contain conflict data (with the same schema or same tables), restore the cluster to the time point of the snapshot backup, and restore multiple replicas according to the cluster replica settings.

 Besides basic backup and restore, snapshot backup and restore also provides the following features: